 If you claim a tentative refund based on the carryback of an unused general business credit, attach a detailed computation showing how you figured the credit carryback and a recomputation of the credit after you apply the carryback.
-Make the recomputation on Form 3800 (or Form 8844 or Form 8884, if applicable) for the tax year of the tentative allowance.
+Generally, an unused general business credit can be carried back 1 year.
+Make the recomputation on Form 3800 (or Form 8844, Form 6478, or Form 8835, Section B, if applicable) for the tax year of the tentative allowance.